Resource2024 | Image generated by ChatGPT

 Managing Quid Pro Quo Harassment Allegations

-If the complainant and the accused work closely, consider separating them during the investigation to avoid perceptions of retaliation.
+If the complainant and the accused work closely, consider separating them during the investigation to avoid perceptions of retaliation and maintain an unbiased inquiry.

 Investigating Quid Pro Quo Harassment